ariary/volana/README.md

 vodka » [command]
 ```

+Keyword for vodka console:
+* `ring`: enable ring mode ie each command is launched with plenty others to cover tracks (from solution that monitor system call)
+* `exit`: exit vodka console

 ### from non interactive shell

 Imagine you have a non interactive shell (webshelk or blind rce), you could use `encrypt` and `decrypt` subcommand.